389ds/389ds.github.io/docs/389ds/howto/quickstart.md

     LDAPTLS_CACERT=/etc/dirsrv/slapd-localhost/ca.crt ldapwhoami -H ldaps://localhost -D uid=alice,ou=people,dc=example,dc=com -W -x

-To make this permanent, put TLS_CACERT=... into /etc/openldap/ldap.conf.
+To make this permanent, put 'TLS_CACERT /etc/dirsrv/slapd-localhost/ca.crt' into /etc/openldap/ldap.conf.

 We can also make some simple changes to our users if we want with the "modify" command.
 Add will append an attribute into the current set, replace will remove the existing attributes values, and